brokenprogrammer/mnotify/README.md

 * password: Your password.
 * opensite: The link you want to open in your browser when clicking on MNotify in the system tray.
 * folder: The folder you want to listen for incoming emails in.

+When `mnotify.ini` contains your desired options then you can simply run `mnotify.exe` located in the build directory.

+### Tested email providers

+The application has been tested against the following providers:

+* Google GMail

+## License

+This is free and unencumbered software released into the public domain.

+Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.